Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

 1
 ```

-You can read all the detais about this function in [the documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html)
+You can read all the details about this function in [the documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html)

 A similar function (**scipy.spatial.distance.cdist**) computes the distance between all paris across sets of points; you can read about it in [the documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html)